ARM-software/abi-aa/README.md

 The latest ABI releases are being made available only here on Github: https://github.com/ARM-software/abi-aa/releases

+If there is no entry in the change history table for a release, there are no changes to the content of the document for that release.

 For the last specifications released on developer.arm.com, see the links to the individual documents in the *Document locations* section below.